Skip to main content

 1. Clone the tutorial repository and cd into the project directory:

-The demo project assumes that the source data is already loaded into your data warehouse, this mimics the way that dbt is used in a production environment.
-To achieve this objective we provide public datasets available in Google Cload Platform (GCP), and scripts to load those datasets into your mock data warehouse.
+The demo project assumes that the source data is already loaded into your Teradata instance, this mimics the way that dbt is used in a production environment.
+To achieve this objective we provide public datasets available in Google Cloud Platform (GCP), and scripts to load those datasets in Teradata.

 Configure dbt

-We will now configure dbt to connect to your Vantage database.
+We will now configure dbt to connect to Teradata.
 Create the file $HOME/.dbt/profiles.yml with the following content.
-Adjust <host>, <user>, <password> to match your Teradata Vantage instance.
+Adjust <host>, <user>, <password> to match your Teradata credentials.
 If you have already used dbt before in your environment you only need to add a profile for the project in your home's directory .dbt/profiles.yml file.
 If the directory .dbt doesn't exist in your system yet you will need to create it and add the profiles.yml to manage your dbt profiles.

 Now, that we have the profile file in place, we can validate the setup: